Effective Recruiting Strategies for Shows: Tips and Techniques

 I say something similiar to Donna.
 I also start with saying " I'm offering each one of you a job today!"
 And look at everyone when I say that.
 I heard that off a recruiting cd I bought.
 I thought that was a good line to start with.

-What are some effective ways to recruit at shows?
+What are some effective ways to attract potential recruits during a Pampered Chef show?

 Similar Pampered Chef Threads